 Further below, you can read about the tour we chose and our personal experience.
 But first – take a look at our hand-picked selection of the best Montserrat tours that will help you decide which tour is right for you.

 While doing research for our own trip, I made a list of the best organized Montserrat day tours, based on itinerary, price, and customer reviews.
 I narrowed it down to just several options that should make it easier for you to find the tour that suits you best.
 Take a look at the selection we made!

 Best Montserrat tours from Barcelona:

-- Tour with a Hike.
-This is a great Montserrat tour for those who also want to experience the beautiful area on foot.
+- Tour with a Hike (5.5 hrs).
+This is a great Montserrat tour for those who also want to experience the beautiful area on foot and do some hiking.
 There are several stunning hikes in Montserrat and this highly-rated tour does one of them.
 Alternatively – if you want to do even more hiking – take a look at this private tour that gives you a choice from 3 different hikes for all levels.

-- Tour with Farmhouse Lunch.
+- Tour with Farmhouse Lunch (7.5 hrs).
 This is a very popular and one of the highest-rated luxury small-group tour that includes an excellent 3-course lunch and drinks.

-- Full-Day Tour with Lunch and Wine Tasting.
+- Full-Day Tour with Lunch and Wine Tasting (5-9 hrs).
 This is the tour we did (you can read about our experience further below).
-It’s an excellent and very relaxed Montserrat tour for those who love wine and have an entire day for it.
+It’s an excellent and very relaxed Montserrat tour for those who love wine and have an entire day (9hrs).
 It’s also available in two shorter versions – just the monastery visit (5hrs), or tapas tour (7hrs).

-- Sagrada Familia & Montserrat.
+- Sagrada Familia & Montserrat (10 hrs).
 This is a great small-group tour for those who are short on time and want to see the Sagrada Familia and Montserrat Monastery in one day.

 Our Montserrat Tour Review